MLIR

 When a thread encounters a taskgroup construct, it starts executing the region.
 All child tasks generated in the taskgroup region and all of their descendants that bind to the same parallel region as the taskgroup region are part of the taskgroup set associated with the taskgroup region.
 There is an implicit task scheduling point at the end of the taskgroup region.
 The current task is suspended at the task scheduling point until all tasks in the taskgroup set complete execution.

 The task_reduction clause specifies a reduction among tasks.
 For each list item, the number of copies is unspecified.
 Any copies associated with the reduction are initialized before they are accessed by the tasks participating in the reduction.
 After the end of the region, the original list item contains the result of the reduction.
+Similarly to the reduction clause, accumulator variables must be passed in task_reduction_vars, symbols referring to reduction declarations in the task_reductions attribute, and whether the reduction variable should be passed into the reduction region by value or by reference in task_reduction_vars_byref.

 Traits: AttrSizedOperandSegments, AutomaticAllocationScope